jesperpedersen/tattletale/doc/README.txt

 * Identify dependencies between JAR files
 * Find missing classes from the classpath
-* Spot if a class is located in multiple JAR files
+* Spot if a class/package is located in multiple JAR files
 * Spot if the same JAR file is located in multiple locations
 * With a list of what each JAR file requires and provides
 * Verify the SerialVersionUID of a class
 * Find similar JAR files that have different version numbers
 * Find JAR files without a version number
+* Find unused JAR files
+* Identify sealed / signed JAR archives
 * Locate a class in a JAR file
 * Get the OSGi status of your project